The Impact of Autism on the Family

 Autism Awareness continues to be an important way to inform generations of people about autism and to introduce its effect on the person who has autism.

-But awareness doesn’t mean that society appreciates how far reaching the impact of autism is, or that they are more tolerant or supportive.
+But even after 50 years since Autism Awareness started, awareness doesn’t mean that society appreciates how far- reaching the impact of autism is.
+It also doesn’t mean that the world has become more understanding or supportive.

 In fact, awareness doesn’t even mean that society has grown more aware of how wide-spread and deep the impact of autism is on the family.